 The first thing you are going to need is hair.
 That might sound obvious but there a several considerations to make.
 Human hair is available.
 While it can be great for replacing missing patches of head hair from a wound, it can be expensive, and you have to get the right color blend.
 Of course, in these situations you can sometimes shave some hair from the back of the head to use as the replacement hair, if the deceased has enough.

 The second choice for hand-laying head hair and my first choice for beards, mustaches, and sideburns is crepe hair.
-You will find a complete selection of crepe hair in our web store.
 It is a natural wool that comes in a braided (creped) length.
-It must be unbraided and straightened before use.
+It must be un-braided and straightened before use.
 This is not difficult but takes a little bit of time.
 Several colors can be blended together for a natural look.
 I will go into the details of preparing crepe hair in a moment.

-You will also need a good pair of pointed barber shears, a rat-tail comb, a hackle (see our web store), a bottle of PPI Spirits (liquid or gel), a Bdellium Tools Glue Brush, a bottle of NecroActivator™ or 99% Isopropyl alcohol, a bottle of Parian Spirit Brush Cleaner, The Skin Illustrator Hair and Scalp Palettes if you wish to adjust color (you can also use the Skin Illustrator Liquids diluted with NecroActivator™), a soft brush or Q-Tips to apply colors, an electric beard trimmer, a small piece of chamois, a small piece of nylon hosiery, a small, pointed tip tweezer, a light eyebrow pencil to mark out your locations, hairspray, a microwave oven, a small microwave-safe container, paper towels, and a hair dryer.
+You will also need a good pair of pointed barber shears, a rat-tail comb, a hackle , a bottle of NecroTack™ Adhesive, a bottle of NecroActivator™ or 99% Isopropyl alcohol, acetone, if you wish to adjust color you can use the Skin Illustrator Palletes diluted with NecroActivator™, a soft brush or Q-Tips to apply colors, an electric beard trimmer, a small piece of chamois, a small piece of nylon hosiery, a small, pointed tip tweezer, a light eyebrow pencil to mark out your locations, hairspray, a microwave oven, a small microwave-safe container, paper towels, and a hair dryer.

 To prepare crepe hair, first unbraid a short length as needed, usually about 3” – 4” for facial hair.
 Cut several pieces at a time.
 There will be a considerable amount that will be needed for most jobs, so cut a bit more than you think you will need.
 It can always be stored for later use.
 Many times, you will need to blend multiple colors together to get a close match to the natural color.
 It’s a good idea to keep numerous colors on hand.